-- The ground surface does not require any further grounding to the vehicle, it provides a reflective surface rather than acting as a grounding element - Suitable fixings and sealing are required to secure the ground plane to the roof panel, for example 4x rivets - The antenna base design/mounting requires a specific hole shape to ensure anti-rotation and orientation. - The mounting on the antenna (shark-fin variant) will accommodate sheet metal thicknesses from 0.7mm to 1.5mm - The GSM antenna family requires a minimum of a 150mm radius uninterrupted metallic ground surface area surrounding the mounting hole.
-No interruptions are allowed - The antenna must have a minimum clearance of 250mm from any other antenna located on the vehicle roof - The antenna must have a minimum clearance of 250mm from any metallic structures above the ground plane (if present) - Antenna Anti-Rotation Mounting Hole

-- The antenna should be as close to horizontal as possible and must not be at an angle of greater than 12° to the horizontal - The antenna is attached to the ground surface with a driven fastener from the underside of the plane.
+- grounding to the vehicle, it provides a reflective surface rather than acting as a grounding element - Suitable fixings and sealing are required to secure the ground plane to the roof panel, for example 4x rivets - The antenna base design/mounting requires a specific hole shape to ensure anti-rotation and orientation. - The mounting on the antenna (shark-fin variant) will accommodate sheet metal thicknesses from 0.7mm to 1.5mm - The GSM antenna family requires a minimum of a 150mm radius uninterrupted metallic ground surface area surrounding the mounting hole.
+No interruptions are allowed - The antenna should be as close to horizontal as possible and must not be at an angle of greater than 12° to the horizontal - The antenna is attached to the ground surface with a driven fastener from the underside of the plane.
 The fastener is a captured component on the antenna base - Cabling needs to utilise RG58LL type cable as provided for each functional band with USCAR FAKRA-type SMB connectors, unless stated otherwise by the customer

-The Vehicle Converter will need to create vehicle specific versions that meet the requirements previously mentioned in this section.
-A full range of reception tests will need to be conducted by the Vehicle Converter to ensure system performance.
+The Vehicle Convertor will need to create vehicle specific versions that meet the requirements previously mentioned in this section.
+A full range of reception tests will need to be conducted by the Vehicle Convertor to ensure system performance.